inspiration

 Why it works: multi-purpose furniture doubles functionality without doubling the footprint.

 Look for hydraulic mechanisms that make conversion easy.
+If you want more design direction, see our modern tiny house ideas for sleek multi-purpose pieces.
 The consequence of single-purpose furniture in tiny houses is that half the space sits unused most of the time.
 A lift-top coffee table that becomes a desk, or a bench that stores blankets, transforms how the room functions.

 Tips